Fatehpur Sikri, India - Things to Do in Fatehpur Sikri

 Insider Tips

-Bring a wide-brimmed hat and sunscreen as there's minimal shade within the complex, and the red sandstone reflects intense heat and light
+Bring a water bottle and hat - there's surprisingly little shade within the complex, and the red sandstone reflects heat intensely during warmer months.

 Explore Activities in Fatehpur Sikri